 Students should not arrive at the school before 8:00 AM.
 Adult supervision is available at 8:00.
 Students brought to the school by parents are to be dropped off at the main entrance to the building.
 If you need to bring your child earlier, Busy Hands Daycare is available.
-Please call Mrs. Buckman for information at 319-726-3634 ext.
-200.
+Please call the elementary office for information at 319-726-3634.